int96/quest-submissions/README.md

   1: Safety and Security, Clarity, Approachability, Developer Experience, Resource Oriented Programming

-  2: The five pillars are useful because they keep everything inline and incheck with out it there would only
+  2: The five pillars are useful because they keep everything inline and incheck without it there would only
      be chaos.
-With all five pillars in place everyone involved can feel at ease when approaching a secure and easy mangage application.
+With all five pillars in place everyone involved can feel at ease when approaching a secure and easy to mangage application.

 # Chapter 1.5 : Reviewed